feiyangsun246/miRNARefine/README.md

 diagnostic visualizations that help researchers assess data reliability before downstream analyses.

+Existing R packages handle aspects like normalization or batch correction, but none specifically combine outlier detection, batch effect adjustment, and miRNA stability assessment in one workflow.
+`miRNARefine` fills this gap, providing a set of functions that can be used independently or combined into a pipeline for miRNA data refinement.

 `miRNARefine` was developed in the following environment:
 R version: 4.5.1 (2025-06-13) - “Great Square Root”
 Platform: Windows 11 x64(x86_64, mingw32)